 On the eve of the lowering of the rating of Kiev to the default agency announced Fitch.

 It should be recalled that international rating agencies were put in a difficult position due to the situation in Ukraine.
-Apparently, the main "sponsors" of such agencies did not allow either S & P or Fitch to declare the rating of Ukrainian entities as default.
-In this regard, a special plan was called “selective default”.
-Now it is necessary to abandon the operation of this artificial plank, since the same Kiev is not able to pay its debts.
+Apparently, the main "sponsors" of the activities of such agencies did not allow either S&P or Fitch to declare the rating of Ukrainian entities as default.
+In this regard, a special bar called "selective default" was invented.
+Now we have to abandon the exploitation of this artificial bar, since the same Kiev is not able to pay its debts.

 The credit rating level D (default) says that there can be no talk about any investments in the economy of the Ukrainian capital (and with it the whole of Ukraine).
 All interesting assets will simply be bought up by foreign companies for a pittance, which, in principle, is already happening.
 Foreign lending to the Ukrainian economy is a question, and it really hangs in the air.